UCLComputerScience/pgta/hr.md

 ### Confirming appointments

-Under no circumstances should Module leads/supervisors contact PhDs directly to appointment them to modules, without first discussing with Tobias/Lewis and staffing.
+Under no circumstances should Module leads/supervisors contact PhDs directly to appointment them to modules, without first discussing with Tobias Ritschel, the departmental tutor and CS HR staffing.

 ### Right to work